InternetInternet/RoCult/README.md

 # RoCult
-An easy to setup lightweight and decentralized protocol for hosting a Roblox clone.
+An easy to setup lightweight and decentralized protocol that hosts the base of a Roblox clone.